Search on ascona-locarno.com

 The biggest and best-known carnival in Ticino

 • Nature bursts into life in spring, when the trees are covered in fresh buds, and plants and flowers start sprouting.
 Not only does this give woods and meadows a magical feel, but it also offers us a wealth of culinary treasures.
+Nature provides us with all we need, in the kitchen and for medical purposes.
+Some of the best-known edible wild plants are wild garlic, nettles and dandelions.
+However, those in the know will find so much more here.

 What is an occasional hobby for most is a real passion for Milo, and he has already managed to carve out a career for himself.
 He satisfies his innate passion by studying and picking wild plants and flowers, with the added bonus of spending time in nature and exploring the many beautiful corners of the Ascona-Locarno region from a different perspective.
 Botany is an integral part of his everyday life.
-He first showed an interest in the natural world at an early age: when watering his parents' garden, he used to "talk" to the plants, which thanked him for the water.
+His interest in the world of plants emerged at a very early age, already during childhood.
+His first memories are linked to his grandmother, a keen plant lover, who taught him the names of various flowers in the garden.

 However, his great interest in nature is not really all that surprising.

-His great-grandfather was a well-known botanical illustrator, and his other aunt, Mona Caron, who brightens up massive buildings all around the world with plant murals, is also a great botanist.
+His great-grandfather was a, among other things, well-known botanical illustrator, and his other aunt, Mona Caron, who brightens up massive buildings all around the world with plant murals, is also a great botanist.
 It takes a lot of time to get to know and study plants.
 The best way is look carefully at wild plants when out and about, and read books.
 There is an enormous variety of edible wild plants in Switzerland, and in the Lake Maggiore region especially.

 Want to learn more about the wild plants and flowers found in this region and how they can be used?
 Sign up for one of Milo or Meret's fantastic courses.
 Time well spent!